Medically reviewed by Drugs.com. Last updated on Apr 26, 2023.

 For genetically at-risk patients (see WARNINGS), high-resolution 'HLA-B*1502 typing' is recommended.
 The test is positive if either one or two HLA-B*1502 alleles are detected and negative if no HLA-B*1502 alleles are detected.

 Complete pretreatment blood counts, including platelets and possibly reticulocytes and serum iron, should be obtained as a baseline.
 If a patient in the course of treatment exhibits low or decreased white blood cell or platelet counts, the patient should be monitored closely.
 Discontinuation of the drug should be considered if any evidence of significant bone marrow depression develops.

-Baseline and periodic evaluations of liver function, particularly in patients with a history of liver disease, must be performed during treatment with this drug since liver damage may occur.
-In addition, rare cases of hepatic failure have been reported (see ADVERSE REACTIONS, Liver).
-The drug should be discontinued immediately in cases of aggravated liver dysfunction or active liver disease.
+Baseline and periodic evaluations of liver function, particularly in patients with a history of liver disease, must be performed during treatment with this drug since liver damage may occur (see PRECAUTIONS, General and ADVERSE REACTIONS, Liver).
+Carbatrol should be discontinued based on clinical judgement, if indicated by newly occurring or worsening clinical or laboratory evidence of liver dysfunction or hepatic damage, or in the case of active liver disease.